Sealy Lookout is located within the ecotourism-accredited Bruxner Park Flora Reserve in Orara East State Forest.

 Korora Lookout is accessible via a short ridge-top walking track, which has its own amazing views.
 Visitor parking is on the Scenic Drive up to Sealy Lookout, just before the Sealy Lookout gates.
 Korora Lookout is open 24 hours/day, 7 days/week, and entry is free.

-Halfway Point Picnic Area
+Swans Crossing Picnic Area

 Orara East State Forest walking tracks lead you through the wonder of a subtropical rainforest.
 Look for giant strangler figs, listen for the songs of the many fruit doves and if you're lucky, catch a glimpse of a bower bird.
 Tracks are maintained and sign-posted, and some sections include short, steep hills and a varying amount of steps.
 Some bushwalking experience is recommended.
 All walking tracks showcase beautiful rainforest flora and fauna.